n-borzenko/Shopellio/README.md

 Must have:
 - ☑️ Setup project
 - ☑️ App icon, display name
-- Welcome screen
+- ☑️ Home screen
-  - Welcome text
+  - ☑️ Welcome text
-  - Button leading to onboarding screen
+  - ☑️ Button leading to the Onboarding screen
-- Onboarding screen
+- ☑️ Onboarding screen
-  - Text array of features
+  - ☑️ Text array of features
-  - Close screen button
+  - ☑️ Close screen button
-- Correct colors for light and dark modes
+- ☑️ Correct colors for light and dark modes
-- Correct alignment for both orientations and small screens
+- ☑️ Correct alignment for both orientations and small screens

 Nice to have:
-- Constants file
+- ☑️ Constants file

 ## Implementation details and installation